DerevenetsArtyom/async-python-devman/07.buses-on-the-map/README.md

 ```

-* For simulate the movement of buses you have to run the script `fake_bus.py` in another terminal.
+* For simulation the movement of buses you have to run the script `fake_bus.py` in another terminal.
 CLI args for `fake_bus.py`:
 ```
 Options: